klu2300032925/AI-Insurance-Platform/README.md

 India’s gig delivery workforce operates in highly uncertain environments where daily income depends entirely on uninterrupted working conditions.
 External disruptions such as heavy rainfall, extreme heat, and hazardous air quality frequently interrupt operations, leading to immediate income loss.

-Despite the predictability of such disruptions through environmental data, there is no system that provides **instant financial protection**.
+Despite the predictability of such disruptions through environmental data, there is no system that provides instant financial protection.
 Traditional insurance systems are slow, reactive, and not designed for short-term, high-frequency disruptions.

-This inspired us to design a **proactive, automated insurance solution** that ensures financial stability for gig workers in real time.
+This inspired us to design a proactive, automated insurance solution that ensures financial stability for gig workers in real time.

 ---

 ## What it does

-This project presents an **AI-powered parametric insurance platform** that protects gig delivery workers from income loss.
+This project presents an AI-powered parametric insurance platform that protects gig delivery workers from income loss.

 The system:

 * Evaluates environmental risk using real-world indicators
-* Assigns a **weekly premium model** aligned with gig worker earnings
+* Assigns a weekly premium model aligned with gig worker earnings
 * Continuously monitors disruption conditions such as AQI, temperature, and rainfall
 * Uses predefined parametric triggers to detect disruption events
 * Automatically initiates claims without manual intervention
 * Instantly calculates and processes payouts

-This creates a **seamless, zero-touch insurance experience**.
+This creates a seamless, zero-touch insurance experience.

 ---

 ## How we built it

-The system is designed using a **modular, event-driven architecture** implemented with Java and web technologies.
+The system is designed using a modular, event-driven architecture implemented with Java and web technologies.

 ### Core Components

-* **Risk Assessment Engine**
-  Computes a dynamic risk score based on environmental inputs
+* **Risk Assessment Engine** – Computes dynamic risk score

-* **Premium Calculation Engine**
-  Determines weekly pricing based on calculated risk
+* **Premium Calculation Engine** – Determines weekly pricing

-* **Trigger Detection Engine**
-  Monitors threshold-based disruption conditions
+* **Trigger Detection Engine** – Monitors disruption conditions

-* **Automated Claim Engine**
+* **Automated Claim Engine** – Initiates payout automatically
-  Initiates payout instantly upon trigger validation

 ---

-### Mathematical Model
+## Mathematical Model

-Premium calculation:
+### Premium Calculation

 $$
 Premium = Base \times (1 + RiskScore \times 0.1)
 $$

-Payout calculation:
+### Payout Calculation

 $$
 Payout = DailyIncome \times 0.7